tamagui/tamagui/next.md

   - works in production for extra perf
 - compiler hot reload (shouldn't be too hard for basic case)
 - upgrade expo/match-media (there was some problem before)

+- vscode plugin to highlight the current node your cursors inside of in dom